FAQ's for Traditional Undergraduate Students

 Where do I pick up my line-up card?

-Line-up cards will be available on Thursday, May 21 in Donnelly Hall.
-Assigned time slots to be announced.
+Line-up cards will be available on Thursday, May 21 in Donnelly Hall from 1:00 p.m.- 4:00 p.m.
 Please note that a photo ID and a signed college Alcohol Policy Statement are required to obtain the line-up card.

 Is there an alcohol policy?

 Alcohol is not permitted before or during the Commencement exercises and will be confiscated if brought to the ceremony.
 Please advise all guests of this policy.
 Graduates participating in the Commencement ceremony will be required to sign a statement to acknowledge that they understand the College's alcohol policy.
-You must bring this signed statement with you in order to obtain a line-up card on Thursday, May 21.
+You must have signed statement prior to obtaining a line-up card on Thursday, May 21.

 Is there a rehearsal?